-(ii) Set the inlet velocity associated to the "main pipe" to $U_x = 0.05$ m/s; Set the inlet velocity associated to the "side pipe" to $U_y = 0.05$ m/s.
+(ii) Set the inlet velocity associated to the "main pipe" to $U_x = 0.1$ m/s; Set the inlet velocity associated to the "side pipe" to $U_v = 0.15$ m/s.

-(iii) Instead of "pressure outlet", set the boundary condition for the outlet to "outflow".
-Under this setting, there will be no need to set the temperature of back flow.

-(iv) Instead of liquid water, fill the system with engine oil.
-Use the existing data from Fluent database to set the physical properties of engine oil.
+(iii) Set the inlet temperature associated to the "main pipe" to T = 295 °K; Set the inlet temperature associated to the "side pipe" to T = 285 °K; Set the backflow temperature for the outlet to T = 290 °K. (iv) Instead of liquid water, fill the system with liquid kerosene.
+Use the existing data from Fluent database to set the physical properties of liquid kerosene.
 The density, specific heat, viscosity, and thermal conductivity of the fluid are all set to constant like in Tutorial #1.